ptsteadman/notebook/stories/summer-of-entropy.md

 "No, not really," said Chris.
 "Hasidic?
 Is that like Orthodox?"

-"Like Orthodox, but a cult, you know, in South Williamsburg?
+"Like Orthodox, but like a cult, you know, in South Williamsburg?
 They're awful.
 Honestly, I wish the Nazis had finished the job."

 "What do you mean by finished the job," said Chris.